tukkek/torchlight2-NoLootDrops/README.md

 ## What is changed?

-1. All `TREASURE_MONSTERLOOT_*` Spawn Classes that don't targer a specific unit or specific unit type have been modified to roll directly on the `GOLD_PIECE` table (or their original values for `NONE`) instead of the various other tables (such as `TREASURE`, `CHAMPION_TREASURE`, etc).
+1. All `TREASURE_MONSTERLOOT_*` Spawn Classes that don't targer a specific unit or specific unit types have been modified to roll directly on the `GOLD_PIECE` table (or their original values for `NONE`) instead of the various other tables (such as `TREASURE`, `CHAMPION_TREASURE`, etc).
 This is a very simple approach that does not take a couple technicalities under consideration but it seems to be balanced enough while also being maximally compatible with other mods.

 ## Possible future changes